Danatoliyevich/test_task_pecode/README.md

-to start, use npx wdio run ./wdio.conf.js
+to start, download folder "second" open and  use npx wdio run ./wdio.conf.js